 Expert tips: Tech tips and tricks to run a smarter marathon

-Yet while there are inevitable trade offs, some wearables are clearly more capable of going the distance.
+Yet, while there are inevitable trade offs, some wearables are clearly more capable of going the distance.
 We've lined up the most fully-featured trackers with the best staying power...

-Built for the outdoors, the Sunto Traverse is a rugged watch that's good for 100 metre water resistance, offers GPS and GLONASS (for added accuracy) plus there's built-in topographic maps to help navigate those tough trails.
+An oldie but still a solid pick, the Sunto Traverse is a rugged watch that's good for 100 metre water resistance, offers GPS and GLONASS (for added accuracy) plus there's built-in topographic maps to help navigate those tough trails.

 Read this: The best outdoor GPS watches